How to Become a Cybercrime Investigator [+ Salary & Career Guide]

 Preview image of How to Become a Cybercrime Investigator [+ Salary & Career Guide]

 Are you interested in becoming a cybercrime investigator?
-In this comprehensive career guide, we explore this popular position, including job responsibilities, salary ranks, popular companies that are hiring — and much more.
+In this comprehensive career guide, we explore this crucial position, including job responsibilities, salary ranks, popular companies that are hiring and much more.

 What Does a Cybercrime Investigator Do?

-“A cybercrime investigator is a highly-skilled and specially-trained investigator or detective.
+“A cybercrime investigator is a highly skilled and specially-trained investigator or detective.
 Sought after in both the private and public sectors, these investigators bring the skills needed to unravel today’s sophisticated internet crimes.
 Billions of dollars are lost every year repairing systems hit by cyberattacks.
 Some take down vital systems, disrupting and sometimes disabling the work of hospitals, banks, and emergency call centers around the country.
-The cybercrime investigator gathers the information necessary to stop cybercriminals from continuing their nefarious activities.”
-Cybersecurity Guide
+The cybercrime investigator gathers the information necessary to stop cyber criminals from continuing their nefarious activities.”

 According to the National Initiative for Cybersecurity Careers and Studies, common job duties include: